How to Add Audio Effects in Premiere Pro

 How to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere Pro

 This is how you can add audio effects to a single clip.
-But what if you want to apply an audio to multiple clips?
-Unfortunately, clip effects don’t work with audio, but there’s a way around this.
+But what if you want to apply an audio effect to multiple clips?
+Unfortunately, master clip effects don’t work with audio, but there’s a way around this.

 Audio Track Effects

-Go to Window in the menu, and select Audio Track Mixer—not to be confused with Audio Clip Mixer, which is another way to make volume adjustments on individual clips.
+Go to in the menu, and select Audio Track Mixer—not to be confused with Audio Clip Mixer, which is another way to make volume adjustments on individual clips.

 Audio Track MixerAudio Track MixerAudio Track Mixer